 Co-occurring presentations, such as trauma reactions (i.e. PTSD), share common causal and maintaining factors with eating disorders that influence treatment and recovery.
 At Monte Nido, we believe thoroughly assessing and treating co-occurring issues will substantially improve the chances of becoming fully and sustainably recovered.

 At many of our program locations, we offer specialized integrated treatment of trauma reactions.
-This programming focuses on stabilizing eating disorder and PTSD symptomatology; enhancing motivation, developing alternative coping capacities and changing the way clients think about themselves and their world.
-We use the concept of “healthy self ” and “disordered self ” dialogues as a model for building symptom control, self-awareness and perspective.
-Specific challenges and assignments address eating disorder and trauma factors.
-These assignments help build personal accountability, distress tolerance, grounding skills, emotional regulation and interpersonal effectiveness.
+Our focus is first on the stabilization of PTSD and physical eating disorder symptoms, followed by motivation enhancement, teaching and promoting new coping methodologies and changing the way clients think about themselves and their world.
+A dialogue outlining the concepts of the “healthy self” and “disordered self” can serve as a model for a a new coping skillset and lasting behavioral change.
+Using a specifically design curriculum, specific assignments are made that address past and recurring trauma as it relates to disordered eating.
+These assignments help build personal accountability, the ability to tolerate distress, mindfulness and other grounding skills, emotional regulation and interpersonal effectiveness.

-Core interventions for clients presenting with an eating disorder and trauma presentations can include the following:
+Essential interventions for clients presenting with both an eating disorder and trauma might include the following:

-- Full assessment and screening to guide development of treatment plan
+- A complete assessment and screening which help to design a unique treatment plan

 - Medical and psychiatric assessment and monitoring

-- Group therapies that focus on transdiagnostic etiological and maintaining factors, as well as treatment goals such as safety, assertiveness, relationships, motivation and self-directedness
+- Emphasis on transdiagnostic etiological and maintaining factors and setting treatment goals such as safety, decisiveness, building and rebuilding relationships, and self-directedness

 - Specialized mindfulness training